Joel Minerd was born on the family farm in 1827 at Hexebarger near Kingwood, Somerset County, PA, the son of Jacob and Catherine (Younkin) Minerd Jr.

 During the Civil War, Joel registered for the draft, but was never selected for duty.
 The draft registration book shows that he was age 35, his occupation was "labor," and that he resided in Springfield Township.

-Joel and Kate owned a 126-acre farm near Rogers Mill, Fayette County, from 1870 to 1905.
+Joel and Kate acquired a 126-acre farm near Rogers Mill, Fayette County, where they resided from 1870 to 1905.
 The land was inherited from his Seneff in-laws.

 Their dwelling was a short distance from the ruins of the old Fayette Furnace.
 The furnace was built in 1825 by Joseph and George Rogers to produce pig iron, and ceased operations after 12 years, in 1837.
 It was still in "an excellent state of preservation" in about 1910, when this colorized photo was taken, and still stands today.